Refresh your home with these simple winter decorating ideas!

 There are a few shelves in it that I love to add simple decor to, bringing character and life to this small space.

-I incorporated some of my favorite vintage pieces such as copper, enamelware, and Ironstone.
 To tie it all in with the rest of the house, I used a bottle brush tree as well as some dark colored faux greenery.

 I think it’s so fun to decorate with items that aren’t necessarily ‘supposed’ to be there, like using cups and creamers in a bathroom.
 It’s an unexpected twist but anything goes when decorating your space!

-And, just like that, this concludes my winter home decor this year.
+And, just like that, this concludes my simple decor for Winter this year.
 My hubby told me a few nights ago that this is the best our house has ever looked.
-Decorating brings me immense joy and I’m just so thankful that our home can be a source of happiness for us both.

-My sincere hope is that these simple winter decorating ideas are helpful for you.
+My sincere hope is that these ideas on simple decor for Winter are helpful for you.
 There is such beauty in simplicity.
 By pairing down your home, your mind or anything in your life that brings stress, we are able to clearly see the peace and hope that is always present.
-May you be encouraged to go slowly this winter season, giving yourself grace along the way.

 Let me know in the comments how you decorate for winter!